Key Takeaways

 sudo systemctl restart docker

-This configuration ensures that all new containers created will automatically adhere to this policy unless specific logging configurations are defined.
-Of course, if particular logging options are specified in the docker-compose.yml file or the docker run command for individual containers, those settings take precedence over the daemon configuration.
+With this configuration, all containers created in the future will automatically adhere to this policy unless specific logging settings are overridden.
+Of course, if you specify different logging options for a particular container in a docker-compose.yml file or via the docker run command, individual settings will take precedence over the daemon's default configuration.

 /etc/docker/daemon.jsonfile.